-The University's Single Equality Scheme, which is to be read in conjunction with the Mainstreaming Report: https://www.qmu.ac.uk/about-the-university/equality-and-diversity/
+The University's Equality Policy, which is to be read in conjunction with the Mainstreaming Report.

 4. ACCOMMODATION CODE OF CONDUCT

 4.1 This Accommodation Code of Conduct has been developed to support the general University Code of Conduct.

 - 4.3 All students at QMU shall: - 4.3.1 Accept individual and collective responsibility for maintaining a healthy working, studying and living environment within the University, respecting the institution's policies on equal opportunities and harassment and ensuring that their conduct complies with these policies.